Rich Asians buy into upwardly mobile Manila's luxury condominiums

 At the ground breaking ceremony in May, Libeskind - whose other landmark buildings include the Jewish Museum in Berlin and the Denver Art Museum - said the “Spire” would “make a bold and optimistic statement about the future of the Philippines.”

-Manila’s changing skyline reflects the Philippines’s increasing wealth, with many similarly stylized high-rises sprouting up across the capital of a country that was once regarded as one of the region’s economic basket cases.
+Manila’s changing skyline reflects the Philippines’s increasing wealth, with many similarly stylised high-rises sprouting up across the capital of a country that was once regarded as one of the region’s economic basket cases.

 “There has never been this strong foreign interest in the Philippines,” said David Young, Philippines managing director with consultancy and brokerage Colliers International.